BHASVIC-ryancheung24/BHASVIC-ryancheung24/README.md

   Coursework Game
     I am currently working on my ALevel course work, for this project I have decided to make a game centred around managing a restaurant.
 This
   Learning Unity

+EPQ
+I am currently working on an EPQ about the impacts of AI on the younger generations.
+This research will help me understand the new technologies entering our world and its impacts, positives and consequences.
+This will help me have better footing and understanding when entering the tech world.

 Previous projects:
   Animonopoly -https://github.com/BHASVIC-ryancheung24/animalshared